DECIPHERING CARE LABELS

 - Underlines: Like the washing symbol, the drying symbol can be underlined with one or two lines.
 One line means permanent press and two lines means to dry the garment on a gentle drying setting.

 Does your garment require a unique drying process after a wash.
-Here are a few symbols to look for.
+Here’s what to look for when deciphering care symbols.

 - A square with a curved line at the top indicates the garment should be line dried.